bolliy/ioBroker.sun2000/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+* Battery status check was suspended in inverter control [#220](https://github.com/bolliy/ioBroker.sun2000/issues/220)
+* Emma: dynamic detection of sun2000 inverters and integration of devices such as sun2000
+* allow Modbus ID 0 when using the sDongle [#218](https://github.com/bolliy/ioBroker.sun2000/issues/118)

 ### 2.3.4 (2025-11-01)
 * dependency and configuration updates
 * new state `collected.dailyExternalYield` Riemann sum of `collected.externalPower`